ogmacorp/PyAOgmaNeo/README.md

 <!---
-  PyOgmaNeo
+  PyAOgmaNeo
-  Copyright(c) 2016-2020 Ogma Intelligent Systems Corp.
+  Copyright(c) 2020 Ogma Intelligent Systems Corp.
 All rights reserved.

-  This copy of OgmaNeo is licensed to you under the terms described in the PYOGMANEO_LICENSE.md file included in this distribution.
+  This copy of OgmaNeo is licensed to you under the terms described in the PYAOGMANEO_LICENSE.md file included in this distribution.
 --->

-# PyOgmaNeo, V2
+# PyAOgmaNeo

 [![Join the chat at https://gitter.im/ogmaneo/Lobby](https://img.shields.io/gitter/room/nwjs/nw.js.svg)](https://gitter.im/ogmaneo/Lobby)

 ## Introduction

-Welcome to the [Ogma](https://ogmacorp.com) PyOgmaNeo2 library, which contains Python bindings to the [OgmaNeo2](https://github.com/ogmacorp/OgmaNeo2) library.
+Welcome to the [Ogma](https://ogmacorp.com) PyAOgmaNeo library, which contains Python bindings to the [AOgmaNeo](https://github.com/ogmacorp/AOgmaNeo) library.

-There is a [deprecated version](https://github.com/ogmacorp/OgmaNeo) of OgmaNeo2 that contains an outdated implementation of SPH.
-Please use OgmaNeo2 (which this repository provides Python bindings for) if possible.

 ## Requirements

-An install of [OgmaNeo2](https://github.com/ogmacorp/OgmaNeo2) is required before installing the bindings.
+An install of [AOgmaNeo](https://github.com/ogmacorp/AOgmaNeo) is required before installing the bindings.
 Make sure to build with `-DBUILD_SHARED_LIBS=On`.

 Additionally this binding requires an installation of [SWIG](http://www.swig.org/) v3+